wtsi-hgi/weaver/README.md

 ## Setting up with Docker
 1. Clone the repository
 2. Create a MySQL database with a table called "lustre_usage"
-3. Edit app.R, enter database credentials in empty fields on lines 5 to 7
+3. Enter database credentials into `config.yml`
 4. Run `docker build -t hgi-weaver .` in the repository directory
 5. Run `docker run -d -p 80:3838 --name=weaver hgi-weaver`